How a Researcher Hacked His Own Computer and Found One of the Worst CPU Bugs Ever Found - Slashdot

 Re:Intel ME (Score:5, Insightful)

-Three independent teams found bug at same time (Score:3)
+Three independent teams found bug at same time (Score:5, Interesting)

 Which begs the question - how long has the NSA known about this too?